Check your journal

 The following online tools can help you to determine whether a journal meets your funders’ requirements:

-- Sherpa/FACT- Checks journal titles to see if they meet the requirements of RCUK and COAF funders;
+- Sherpa/FACT- Checks journal titles to see if they meet the requirements of the Research Councils and the COAF charities;

 - Sherpa/RoMEO- Contains details of the self-archiving policies for thousands of journals;